Migrating from NNG 1.x

 Subscriptions

-options have been replaced by
+The NNG_OPT_SUB_SUBSCRIBE and NNG_OPT_SUB_UNSUBSCRIBE options have been replaced by

-the following functions: nng_sub0_socket_subscribe
+the following functions: nng_sub0_socket_subscribe, nng_sub0_socket_unsubscribe,

-.
+nng_sub0_ctx_subscribe and nng_sub0_ctx_unsubscribe.
 These functions, like the options

 they replace, are only applicable to SUB sockets.